aws/aws-graviton-getting-started/dpdk_spdk.md

 ### Older DPDK version with makefile-based build

-If a developer is using the makefile-based build (vs the newer *meson*), the following [patch](https://www.mail-archive.com/dev@dpdk.org/msg179445.html) will enable Graviton2 optimized built.
+If a developer is using the makefile-based build (vs the newer *meson*), the following [patch](https://www.mail-archive.com/dev@dpdk.org/msg179445.html) will enable a Graviton2 optimized build.

 ## Performance consideration